 In honor of Hemingway’s connection to the region, the Hemingways Hotel was established, offering luxury accommodations that blend modern amenities with Swahili architectural design.
 Guests can enjoy oceanfront views, gourmet dining, and a range of water-based activities, all while basking in the literary legacy of the hotel’s namesake.

-Watamu’s unique cultural tapestry is enriched by a significant Italian presence, evident in various aspects of local life.
+Watamu’s cultural tapestry is distinctly enriched by a vibrant Italian influence, woven into the fabric of local life over the decades.

 Historical Background